anitguru/hugo/content/en/blog/chatgpt2.md

 ---
 title: "Opening Pandora's Box: ChatGPT, Friend or Foe?
-Part 2"
+Part 2 -> 'The Secret of Pandora’s Box'"
 description: "Explore the extraordinary capabilities of ChatGPT in Part 2 of our series.
 From creative writing to enhancing websites, discover how this AI shapes our daily lives."
 images:
-  - pandorastory-twitter-card-800x418.png
+  - pandorastory-twitter-card-800x418.webp
 category: Tech
 author: Steve VanAllen
 tags: ['chatgpt']